joelviskov/joelviskov.github.io/README.md

-### WIP - Source code of my GitHub user page.
+### Personal page...
-Developed using create-react-app.
+- Developed using create-react-app.
+- Hosted on GitHub Pages.